skip to Main Content

 Currently accepting applications:

 Federal Recreational Trail Program — Grants between $2,500 and $200,000 will be awarded for motorized and non-motorized trail projects; maintenance/restoration of recreational trails; development/rehabilitation of recreational trail linkages or trail head facilities; environmental awareness and safety education programs, and redesign/relocation of trails to benefit/minimize the impact to the natural environment.
 All projects must be sponsored by a unit of government, but preference is given to projects done in cooperation with a local trail organization or that involve youth corps worker groups.
 A 25% cash or in-kind match is required.
-Applications are due Feb.
-24, 2023.

 Outdoor Recreation Grant Program — Grants of up to 50% of project costs (with a maximum award of $350,000) are available to local governments to increase and enhance outdoor recreation facilities in local and community parks.
 Park acquisition and/or development/redevelopment projects are eligible including internal park trails, picnic shelters, playgrounds, athletic facilities, boat accesses, fishing piers, swimming beaches and campgrounds.
 The SCORP guidelines will establish priorities for this grant program.
-Applications are due March 31, 2023.

 Natural and Scenic Area Program — Grants up to $500,000 are available to local governments for acquisition of natural and scenic land for development.
 The 2020-2024 State Comprehensive Outdoor Recreation Plan (SCORP) provides guidance on priorities.
 A maximum of 50% of total project costs will be reimbursed.
-Applications are due March 31, 2023.

 Local Trail Connections Grant Program — Grants ranging from $5,000 to $250,000 are available for local units of government for the acquisition or development of short trail connections between where people live and desirable locations.
 A 25% match is required.
 Priority is given to projects that provide significant connectivity.
-Applications are due March 31, 2023.

 Regional Trail Grant Program — Grants ranging from $5,000 to $300,000 are available for the development of trails in Greater Minnesota of regional or statewide significance.
 A 25% cash match is required.
-Applications are due March 31, 2023.

 No longer accepting applications for this year/round of funding: